 Burned by Design has created a niche for itself in the custom wood burner and BBQ market, and Alex Dodson with his team has been making a steady progress when it comes to fulfilling requirements of demanding clients.
 Apparently, an interview with Alex revealed quite a lot about him and his inspiration behind creating bespoke designs.
 The passionate designer likes to get his hands dirty to create some of the most intimidating wood burners that you’ll ever see, and yet again one of his design caught our eye.

 This is the Groot Wood Burner and BBQ which was commissioned as a design for one of his Australian clients.
 The wood burner comes with dual functionality, i.e., an outdoor wood burner and a BBQ grill, thanks to the dual removable grill and lid design.
 It is made out of three imported and unused LPG cylinders.
 The detailing on the cylinders that reveals the face of Groot is done using welding and plasma cutting.

 The final design is amazing as Groot looks ready to grill your delicacies in a galaxy far away.
-Thankfully, the wood burner is not a one-off design; it can be purchased right away for £899 (~$1,200) from Burned by Design.
+Thankfully, the wood burner is not a one-off design; it can be purchased right away for £1,319 (~$1,423) from the official website.

 Though emulating this DIY is going to a bit difficult, but still, you can give it a try.

 Also Read: Vader Q: Dual-purpose wood burner and BBQ for Star Wars lovers